This is a fictional story about how a truth detector the size of a cellphone came to be.

 A lie detector and Obama together at last – a match made in heaven.

-Apparently, as Sherlock Holmes would say, “the game is afoot.”
+As Sherlock Holmes would say, “the game is afoot.”

 News at eleven

-We spent the next week working over the device to make it look like a shoulder-held professional video camera.
+We spent the next week working over the device to make it look like a shoulder-held commercial video camera.
 People were accustomed to seeing the cameras at public events and a disguised fibulator wouldn’t be seen as out of place.

 Hoover had acquired press credentials (he apparently had connections) so we could attend public gatherings and act as if we were covering the event for a media outlet.
 I would be the camera operator and he would be the talent.